crankynetman/documentation-demo/Network/README.md

 ## Overview

 Just like almost every other network out there, this network is split up into two logical concepts, LAN and WAN.
+This is the document in which they are described.

 ## LAN